Subscribe

 • Crate.
 If you are crate training your dog, you will want to provide one so that your dog can rest and feel secure.
 You can also look into special bedding just for crates.

 • High-quality dog food.
-A high-quality dog food tailored to your dog’s age, size, and specific dietary needs is crucial for their nutrition.
+Choose a high-quality dog food that is WSAVA-compliant and tailored to your dog’s age, size, and specific dietary needs.

 • Collar and leash (or harness).
 You’ll need a collar or harness and leash to walk your dog in most public spaces.
 Consider your dog’s anatomy and habits to decide which will be best.